freethenation/JSUnify/README.md

 JSUnify is very good at some tasks.
 AI, symbolic math, and expert systems are all excellent uses for JSUnify.
 These tasks are not easy to achieve in an imperative language such as JavaScript.
 JSUnify is not good at IO, DOM manipulation, or really anything easily done easily in an imperative language like JavaScript.
 That is why JSUnify is a DSL (domain specific language) you can you JSUnify where it makes sense and JavaScript every where else.

 # Fact, Rules and Queries
 JSUnify programs consist of three main components, facts, rules, and queries.
-Facts and rules are combined in order to make a knowlage base.
-You use a JSUnify program by querying a knowlage base.
+Facts and rules are combined in order to make a knowledge base.
+You use a JSUnify program by querying a knowledge base.

 ### Example 1
 This first knowledge base is simply a collection of facts.